Atopic dermatitis and eczema

 Topical tacrolimus is recommended for moderate-to-severe atopic eczema in adults and in children aged over 2 years.

-Immediate (same-day) referral for specialist dermatological advice if eczema herpeticum is suspected.
+An immediate (same-day) referral for specialist dermatological advice should be made if eczema herpeticum is suspected.

-Urgent (within two weeks) referral for specialist dermatological advice for children with atopic eczema if:
+Urgent (within two weeks) referral for specialist dermatological advice should be made for children with atopic eczema if:

 Atopic eczema is severe and has not responded to optimum topical therapy after one week.